 - Utilities **District Utilities Engineer to provide**

-- Liquidated Damages (LD) Specified for Closure Time and Completion Date – Calendar Days with associated LD’s for road closure time.
-Calendar Days to be provided by District and Central Office will insert the LD’s for the project (See Liquidated Damages bullet under Contracting Issues above).
-Work Day Study (based upon CALENDAR DAYS) to be provided by District with Bridge Work Day Study incorporated.
+- Liquidated Damages (LD) Specified for Closure Time and Completion Date – Calendar Days with associated LDs for road closure time.
+Calendar Days to be provided by district and Central Office inserted the LDs for the project (see Liquidated Damages bullet under Contracting Issues above).
+Work Day Study (based upon CALENDAR DAYS) was to be provided by district with Bridge Work Day Study incorporated.

-- Liquidated Damages for Winter Months **Please use this ONLY for jobs with a November or December completion date.**
+- Liquidated Damages for Winter Months **This was ONLY used for jobs with a November or December completion date.**

 - Supplemental Revisions

 - Pavement at Bridge Approaches.
-This will not be used on jobs that have full depth bridge approach slabs.
+This was not used on jobs that had full depth bridge approach slabs.

 - Flume Drain – New JSP as of August 1, 2009.

-- ALL signed and sealed PDF sheets shall be placed in the contract plans folders in ProjectWise under the job number.
-All supporting documentation shall be placed under the specs & estimates folder similar to a normal STIP job.
+- ALL signed and sealed PDF sheets were placed in the contract plans folders in ProjectWise under the job number.
+All supporting documentation were placed under the specs & estimates folder similar to a normal STIP job.

-- ALL plan sheets to incorporate new sheet border.
+- ALL plan sheets incorporated new sheet border.

-- Title Sheet – Please list all bridge numbers on the title sheet that are included in the package.
-The SAS logo is on the bridge plans but not included in the roadway portion.
+- Title Sheet – All bridge numbers were listed on the title sheet that were included in the package.
+The SAS logo was on the bridge plans but not included in the roadway portion.

 - 2B Sheets

-- Removal of Improvements - The district should determine whether to include any sign and or striping removal in contract.
+- Removal of Improvements - The district determined whether to include any sign and or striping removal in contract.

-- Mobilization – This should be included on each project.
+- Mobilization – This was included on each project.

-- Typical Section Sheets – Show existing and new bridge widths
+- Typical Section Sheets – Existing and new bridge widths were shown

 - Plan & Profiles Sheets – Only on necessary jobs.
-Some projects may only require a Plan Sheet without a profile.
+Some projects only required a Plan Sheet without a profile.

-- ROW Plans – If necessary, most SAS bridges will NOT require new ROW.
+- ROW Plans – If necessary; most SAS bridges did NOT require new ROW.

 - Reference Point & Coordinate Points Sheets – as necessary.